 What we want to do How are we going to do it?
-What will be the outcome Lead Responsibility Cost / Other resources Commencing 1.
-Ensure that planned reviews of Asset Management Plans reflect Berrigan Shire 2032 priority projects and the Council's 4- year Delivery Program identify role and the function reflect Berrigan Shire 2032 priority projects and services included in the Council's 4- Director Infrastructure Director Corporate Services As required Ongoing Improve horizontal and vertical integration of council's suite of IP&R documents management of Council Assets Director Infrastructure Director Corporate Services Finance Manager Asset Management Training Integration of Finance and Asset Management Systems Ongoing Include state of Assets reporting in Annual Report Assets Director Infrastructure Director Strategic Planning and Development Finance Manager Cost Neutral Ongoing
+What will be the outcome Lead Responsibility Cost / Other resources Commencing reviews of Asset Management Plans reflect Berrigan Shire 2032 priority projects and the Council's 4- year Delivery Program management responsibilities identify role and the function reflect Berrigan Shire 2032 priority projects and services included in the Council's 4- Director Infrastructure Director Corporate Services As required Ongoing Improve horizontal and vertical integration of council's suite of IP&R documents management of Council Assets Director Infrastructure Director Corporate Services Finance Manager Asset Management Training Integration of Finance and Asset Management Systems Ongoing Assets Director Infrastructure Director Strategic Planning and Development Finance Manager Cost Neutral Ongoing

 What we want to do How are we going to do it?
 What will be the outcome Lead Responsibility Cost / Other resources Commencing 2.
-Resourcing Strategy and Asset Management Strategy development and coordination Resource Strategy integrates the Long-Term Financial Plan (LTFP) with the relevant AMP CEO Director Infrastructure Finance Manager Director Strategic Planning and Development Ongoing Asset Management Strategy describes risks of current maturity of the Council's management of assets as well as service levels that can be achieved by resourcing strategy Risk Register Reports maintained in accordance with Training and Development Asset Management Systems and Software Ongoing Community - service users are engaged in reviewing and updating the Council's Asset Management Plan's and Asset Management Strategy Asset management is informed by users experience and expectations Director Infrastructure Director Strategic Planning and Development Finance Manager Asset Management Team Ongoing Accurate and timely review of Asset Management Plans informs Council decision making Council decision making is informed by community expectations and the risks /costs associated with the financial sustainability and operation of an asset Director Infrastructure Director Corporate Services Ongoing
+Resourcing Strategy and Asset Management Strategy development and coordination Resource Strategy integrates the Long-Term Financial Plan (LTFP) with the relevant AMP CEO Director Infrastructure Finance Manager Director Strategic Planning and Development Ongoing Asset Management Strategy describes risks of current maturity of the Council's management of assets as well as service levels that can be achieved by resourcing strategy Risk Register Reports systems and processes is maintained in accordance with Director Infrastructure Training and Development Asset Management Systems and Software Ongoing Community - service users are engaged in reviewing and updating the Council's Asset Management Plan's and Asset Management Strategy 1 Total Control Contro Director Infrastructure Director Strategic Planning and Development Finance Manager Asset Management Team Ongoing Accurate and timely review of Asset Management Plans informs Council decision making informed by community Director Infrastructure Director Corporate Services Ongoing

 What we want to do How are we going to do it?
-What will be the outcome Lead Responsibility Cost / Other resources Commencing Financial Plan (LTFP) Annual desktop review of Long- Term Financial Plan includes revised expenditure projections for Asset Management Plans reviewed and adopted in the preceding year Report to the Council by CEO on development and implementation of Asset Management Strategy, AM Plans and Long-Term Financial Plans provide Council services Audit Committee and Council oversight of resource allocation and performance Director Infrastructure Director Corporate Services CEO Asset Management Team Ongoing 4.
-Knowledge and Information Management Responsibilities for asset management are identified and incorporated into staff position description Key positions and personnel are aware of and responsible for management of Council assets in accordance with this Strategy and Council Policy Workforce Development Strategy and Action Plan Ongoing 5.
+What will be the outcome Cost / Other resources Commencing 3.
+Integration with Long Term Financial Plan (LTFP) Annual desktop review of Long- Term Financial Plan includes revised expenditure projections for Asset Management Plans reviewed and adopted in the preceding year Report to the Council by CEO on development and implementation of Asset Management Strategy, AM Plans and Long-Term Financial Plans provide Council services Audit Committee and Director Infrastructure Director Corporate Services CEO Ongoing 4.
+Knowledge and Information Management management are identified and Key positions and personnel are aware of and responsible for management of Council assets in accordance with this Strategy and Council Policy Workforce Development Strategy and Action Plan Ongoing 5.
 Community Engagement As Asset Plans scheduled for Review include a Community Engagement Strategy that shares information on achievable service targets/risks informed Director Infrastructure Director Strategic Planning and Development Social Media Ongoing